michaelschwobe/osx-web-dev-setup/README.md

 ZSH_THEME="agnoster"
 ```

-Relaunch if necessary to see your changes.

-Check if the icons are working:
+Relaunch if necessary to see your changes and check if the icons are working using this command:

 ```
 echo "\ue0b0 \u00b1 \ue0a0 \u27a6 \u2718 \u26a1 \u2699"
 ```

-If the icons don't align perfectly, adjusting the Non-ASCII Font size is simpler than trying mess with font baselines.
+If the icons don't align perfectly, adjusting the Non-ASCII Font size is simpler than trying to fix font baselines.

 ### Sublime Text